HULA – THE HAWAIIAN SHAMANIC PORTAL INTO ECSTASY – published in Edge Magazine (October 2020)

 The dancer begins by recognizing their space centering themselves inside the “Hawaiian Universe.”
 Barefoot, they ground themselves on the Earth, while holding an awareness of the celestial spaces above them.
 They will have adorned their bodies with vegetation and flowers that pull certain energies of the forest toward them.
 Some of this plant-life is affiliated with the akua or the deities of the islands.
 They also wear shells to honor the ocean element and the beings that live in the sea; the Hawaiians consider many of them (such as shark, squid, ray, and turtle) to be aumakua, or familial ancestors.

 In Hawaiian cosmology, the present moment is of the upmost importance.
 In fact, there are no past or future tenses in the Hawaiian language, which means that everything relates only to the now.
-According to Huna, the shamanic philosophy of Polynesia, experience is accessed only in the present moment and nothing exists outside of it; all time¾past, present and future¾occurs simultaneously in every moment.
+According to Huna, the shamanic philosophy of Polynesia, experience is accessed only in the present moment and nothing exists outside of it; all time – past, present and future – occurs simultaneously in every moment.
 The Hula exists inside this infinite space/time continuum.

 Symbol, story and nature are conjured through the chanting of sacred texts, passed down for generations, and are invoked through specific choreographic movements that are universal to the dance.
 In this way, the Hula practitioner connects energetically with the beings throughout history who have come together and worshipped in the same way.
 Just as Laka, the Earth’s first breath of the new day, connects all of life, the dancer has a direct revelation of unity with all of life.
 The deity of Hula, (also named Laka), looks on these proceedings with divine grace.